 In the summer hike up to Lake Agnes Tea House.
 It's about an hour and a half up and you can reward yourself with fresh baked goodies (if you go early enough!) and tea.
 You can also visit The Plain of Six Glaciers tea house for those of you who are looking for more of a full day hike at Lake Louise.

 Moraine Lake has become the busiest destination in the Canadian Rockies and it is easy to see why with the beautiful glacier lake surrounded by the Valley of the Ten Peaks which was once the view depicted on the Canadian $20 bill.
 The parking lot at Moraine Lake is quite small so Parks has to close the road to access Moraine Lake often when it becomes over capacity.
+There is a shuttle you can take to reach Moraine Lake for $25/person.
 For the best that Moraine Lake has to offer book yourself a stay at Moraine Lake Lodge where you will have a parking space and can enjoy Moraine Lake in the early mornings and evenings when it is quieter.
 There are also incredible hiking trails that start right at Moraine Lake.
 Guests of Moraine Lake Lodge also get to enjoy canoeing at no charge.
 For those who are not guests of the lodge you can rent canoes at Moraine Lake for $105/hour.

 About an hour and 10 minute drive from Lake Louise on the Icefields Parkway is Bow Lake.
 A beautiful spot to stop in all seasons.
 There is a great hike that starts from Num-Ti-Jah lodge that takes you to the headwaters of the Bow river.

 The hike to Bow Glacier Falls is about an hour and a half from Num-Ti-Jah Lodge and is a great beginner hike but also a stunning hike for experienced hikers to see the headwaters of the Bow River.